gpt-5-mini (chosen from majority vote of a three-model LLM ensemble)

 Measures

-Bank closed its doors; placed under control of State Bank Examiner.
+Bank closed early and was placed in charge of the State Bank Examiner.

 Newspaper Excerpt